 So, would you like to improve your real estate sales skills?

-But how can you improve your real estate sales skills?
+But how to improve your real estate sales skills?

-According to the statistics, you do this by becoming a better communicator over the phone or face to face, qualifying early, asking the right questions to learn about the customer’s needs, communicating the value you provide, pitching less, not forgetting to close, and practicing sales role-play.
+According to the statistics, you do this by becoming a better communicator, qualifying early, asking the right questions to learn about the customer’s needs, communicating the value you provide, pitching less, not forgetting to close, and practicing sales role-play.

 The line is blurry between marketing and sales in general.